MedAIScientist/scientific_process/README.md

 # scientific_process
 Scientific Process Attempt

-You need Google's Gemini API key to run Hypothesis Generation Use the below command to run in the specified folder where the code is located;
+You need Google's Gemini API key to run Hypothesis Generation.

+Use the below command to run in the specified folder where the code is located;
-'streamlit run hypotehsis_generator.py'
+`streamlit run hypotehsis_generator.py`